gholler-sopra/wrangler/wrangler-transform/docs/Wrangler-transform.md

 | [Types](wrangler-docs/functions/type-functions.md)                                   | Functions for detecting the type of data                            |

 ## Directives Cheatsheet

+The following list displays the mapping between the column drop-down options and the underlying directive command:

 | Name                      | Usage                                                                                                    | Description                                                                                                                                                       |
 | ------------------------- | -------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------- |